At its launch in 2018, TensorFlow Hub offered a single type of asset: TF1 Hub format for import into TensorFlow 1 programs.

 This adds the module's variables to the current TensorFlow graph.
 Running their initializers will read their pre-trained values from disk.
 Likewise, tables and other state is added to the graph.

-When creating a module from a URL, the module content is downloaded
+When creating a module from a URL, the module content is downloaded and cached

-modules are cached can be overridden using
+can be overridden using

 Applying a Module